silo/frbkom-een_indgang/docs/05-flows/admin-flow.md

 3. Admin can click on any event to view details and edit the event application
 4. Admin can assign the event to any department ( Byliv og drift /  Klima og miljø / Byggeri og arkitektur ) , Byliv og drift is default and cannot be removed
 5. Admin for each department can review and change the status for their part of the event application
-6. Admin can upload 1 or more PDF approval documents when accepting the event application
+6. Admin can upload 1 or more PDF approval documents when approving the event application
-7. Admin must write a note when declining the event application, user is notified by email
+7. Admin must write a note when rejecting the event application; user is notified by email

+Notes
+- Departments cannot reject in v1.
+Rejection is a global decision only and cannot be reversed.
+- Department statuses contribute to the global review status.
+See docs/02-architecture/event-status-and-validation.md.